 Long story short, a jack of all trades from a small town in Minnesota and an energetic suburbanite from Rochester met by chance in Ecuador, planting the seed for a first generation farm to grow out of a hayfield in the Champlain Valley.

 The guys started Fledging Crow Vegetables in 2008.
 It is located just outside of Keeseville on Route 9.
-Ian’s college professor at SUNY Plattsburgh, Marco Turco, offered the deal of a lifetime when he invited Ian to lease a portion of his land to fulfill his dream of owning his own farm.
+Ian’s college professor at SUNY Plattsburgh, Marco Turco, invited Ian to lease a portion of his land to fulfill his dream of owning his own farm.

 What is now Fledging Crow Farm was originally a hayfield, the first 4 acres were a labor of love as rocks and weeds were slowly replaced by viable farming soil.
 The first year, Lucas and Ian held day jobs and took up residence in the first structure they built on the farm, the greenhouse.
 They raised pigs and chickens to help work the land and fertilize the soil.
 They dreamed of the day food would come out of the ground.

 The first CSA shares were pre-sold in the winter of 2009 and about 30 members supported the cause.
 It was a lot of pressure to promise to put food on the table for that many families the first year.
 With a lot of hope and hard work, the land delivered and before long green things big and small were popping up from the neat rows of soil.

 As the years have gone on the Crow has fully taken flight.
 Each year crop sales are reinvested to increase the farm's capacity to feed the surrounding towns and villages.
 From living in a tent in the first greenhouse, the guys went on to build a small cabin.
 When co-owner Ian became a father, a barn and separate apartment were constructed.
 As demand grew, a large walk-in cooler was built, as well as a heated shop, 6 more greenhouses, and employee housing.